-Intercure is an Israeli public corporation whose shares are listed for trading on the TSX under the symbol "INCR:U" and on TASE under the symbol "INCR".
-Intercure has two direct subsidiaries, Canndoc and Cannolam.
-Intercure currently owns all of the issued and outstanding shares of Canndoc and 50.1% of the issued and outstanding shares of Cannolam.
+Intercure Ltd. is an Israeli public corporation incorporated on the 20th of November 1994 under the Israeli Companies Law.
+Our shares are listed for trading on the TSX under the symbol "INCR:U" and on TASE under the symbol "INCR"

+We currently own all of the issued and outstanding shares of Canndoc and Pharmazone, and a majority interest of the issued and outstanding shares of Cannolam and other holdings in additional pharmacies and trade houses.
 Unless otherwise specified, references in this section to "we", "our" and "us" refer to the business of Intercure and its subsidiaries.
+Unless otherwise specified, references in this section to "we", "our" and "us" refer to the business of Intercure and its subsidiaries.

 We (more specifically through Canndoc and its founder, Mr. Avner Barak, who is Canndoc's President) are a pioneer in the production (including the breeding, cultivating and processing), manufacturing and distribution of pharmaceutical-grade cannabis and cannabis-based products for medical use.
 For more than 13 years, we have been a leader in the licensed production and distribution of cannabis and cannabis-based products throughout Israel, one of the first countries with a governmentally-sanctioned regime for the production, manufacturing and distribution of cannabis for medical use.
-Our goal is to be a global leader in the production and distribution of high quality pharmaceutical-grade cannabis and cannabis-based products to patients in all territories that permit and regulate the distribution of cannabis for medical use, including Israel, the European Union and Canada.
+Our goal is to be a global leader in the production and distribution of high-quality pharmaceutical-grade cannabis and cannabis-based products to patients in all territories that permit and regulate the distribution of cannabis for medical use, including Israel, the European Union and Canada.